songshenzong/siren-client/readme.md

      /**
-     * Requests will be discarded by the server if the token is incorrect */
+     * If not Laravel, Set the `token`, Requests will be discarded by the server if the token is incorrect */

      SirenClient::setToken('Your Token');